Barbie: Development

-Ruth Handler watched her daughter Barbara play with paper dolls, and noticed that she often enjoyed giving them adult roles.
+Ruth Handler, co-founder of toy company Mattel with her husband Elliot, watched her daughter Barbara play with paper dolls and noticed that she often enjoyed giving them adult roles.
 At the time, most children's toy dolls were representations of infants.
-Realizing that there could be a gap in the market, Handler suggested the idea of an adult-bodied doll to her husband Elliot, a co-founder of the Mattel toy company.
-He was unenthusiastic about the idea, as were Mattel's directors.
+Realizing that there could be a gap in the market, Handler suggested the idea of an adult-bodied doll to Elliot, who was unenthusiastic about the idea, as were Mattel's directors.

-During a trip to Switzerland in 1956 with her children Barbara and Kenneth, Ruth Handler came across a German toy doll called Bild Lilli.
+In 1956, during a trip to Switzerland with her children Barbara and Kenneth, Ruth Handler encountered a German toy doll called Bild Lilli.
 (Note: In an interview with Mary G. Lord, the author of Forever Barbie, Ruth Handler said that she saw the doll in Lucerne, Switzerland.
 However, the book points out that on other occasions Handler said that she saw the doll in Zürich or Vienna.)
 The adult-figured doll was exactly what Handler had in mind, so she purchased three of them.
 She gave one to her daughter and took the others back to Mattel.
 The Lilli doll was based on a popular character appearing in a satirical comic strip drawn by Reinhard Beuthin for the newspaper Bild.
 The Lilli doll was first sold in West Germany in 1955, and although it was initially sold to adults, it became popular with children who enjoyed dressing her up in outfits that were available separately.

 Upon her return to the United States, Handler redesigned the doll (with help from local inventor-designer Jack Ryan) and the doll was given a new name, Barbie, after her daughter Barbara (born May 21, 1941).
 Barbara Handler "hated being known as the inspiration for the Barbie doll."
 The doll made its debut at the American International Toy Fair in New York City on March 9, 1959.
 This date is also used as Barbie's official birthday.